-Leah Houghton (Class of ’12) after graduating Alderleaf, worked as camp director in the remote wilderness of the Cascade Mountains at Camp Wahoo, teaching children outdoor skills and horseback riding.
+Leah Houghton (AWCP Class of ’12) after graduating Alderleaf, worked as camp director in the remote wilderness of the Cascade Mountains at Camp Wahoo, teaching children outdoor skills and horseback riding.
 Leah traveled to Ecuador where she volunteered on a biodynamic farm, helping to install a micro-hydro-electric system in a rural valley.
 Leah taught at a Montessori school and enjoys homesteading with chickens, a dog, and two mini dairy goats.
-She is now teaching at Alderleaf.

-Patrick Loderhose (Class of ’12) interned with permaculture designer, Jenny Pell, after graduating.
+Patrick Loderhose (AWCP Class of ’12) interned with permaculture designer, Jenny Pell, after graduating.
 He teaches permaculture courses and designs greywater systems.
 He designed and installed a greywater system at Alderleaf.
 He is now a permaculture project manager for Stone Soup.

 Jessica Ennis (AWCP Class of ’12) was hired by Earth Native Wilderness School in Austin, Texas where she works as a youth programs wilderness instructor.
 Earth Native Wilderness School was founded by former Alderleaf instructor, Dave Scott.

-Haley Brandt (Class of ’12) continued her studies with Alderleaf’s Instructor Apprenticeship Program.
+Haley Brandt (AWCP Class of ’12) continued her studies with Alderleaf’s Instructor Apprenticeship Program.
 She was then hired as a youth programs instructor with White Pine Programs in Maine.
 She’s now completing an undergraduate degree at Prescott College.

-Kellene Collins (Class of ’12) after graduating became involved with wildlife monitoring in the Cascade Mountains.
-She assisted with wolverine and wolf research projects lead by Conservation Northwest.
-She’s now conducting bird research with The Evergreen State College.
+Kellene Collins (AWCP Class of ’12) after graduating became involved with wildlife monitoring in the Cascade Mountains.
+She assisted with wolverine and wolf research projects lead by Conservation Northwest, and conducted bird research with The Evergreen State College.

-Gianna Torres (Class of ’12) moved to Sedona, Arizona after graduating Alderleaf where she acquired a position as a wilderness ranger for the US Forest Service.
+Gianna Torres (AWCP Class of ’12) moved to Sedona, Arizona after graduating Alderleaf where she acquired a position as a wilderness ranger for the US Forest Service.
 She continues to work for the Forest Service and completed a bachelor’s degree in Parks and Recreation Management with an emphasis on wilderness management and criminology.

-Chris Pearson (Class of ’11) since graduating has been working in a variety of teaching positions.
+Chris Pearson (AWCP Class of ’11) since graduating has been working in a variety of teaching positions.
 He’s taught at the BOLD (Boys Outdoor Leadership Development) program through the YMCA, leading hiking trips to the North Cascades and on the Olympic Coast.
 He also teaches programs at the Tacoma Nature Center about birds, survival, fire building and shelters.